jjy1031/jjy1031.github.io/docs/Overview/Workflow.md

   ```

-  This process consists of six steps below.
+  This process consists of three steps below.

-  ### 1. Creating GSM
+  ### 1.1 Creating GSM
-  In this procedure, you can make GSM jobs from mother structures.
+  In this procedure, you can make possible GSM jobs from mother structures.
+Overall algorithm calculates the
-  This algorithm considers number of connections to break, to change, to form and decides possible rxn and
+  number of bonds to be broken or added, decides possible rxn and generate possible driving coordinates.
-  generate possible driving coordinates.
+  In `your/mother/structure/path/1_gsm/.../ISOMERS.TXT`, you can get some information about caclulated
-  Result is stored in your/mother/structure/path/1_gsm/.../ISOMERS.TXT
+  reactions.

   ```
   BREAK 5 6
   ADD 4 6
   ADD 3 6
   ```

-  ### 2. Running GSM
+  ### 1.2 Running GSM

   ### 3. Filtering GSM